Certificate of Arab and Regional Studies (CARS)

 - Four semesters of Modern Standard Arabic or another regional language.
 This requirement also may be satisfied by passing the proficiency examination of Modern Standard Arabic or another regional language.
 Students are urged to begin their language study at the earliest feasible time.

 Most courses will be completed during junior and senior year.
-Courses for the certificate may also count towards a student's major program.

 Arab and Regional Studies Sample Electives